stefanZorcic/scaling-book/tpus.md

 {% include figure.liquid path="assets/img/subslices.png" class="img-fluid" %}

-For TPU v5e and Trillium we have pods which consist of a `16x16` 2D torus.
-TPUs v5e and v6e (Trillium) cannot expand beyond a 16x16 torus but pods can still communicate with each other over standard Data Center Networking (DCN).
+TPU v5e and Trillium pods consist of a single `16x16` 2D torus with wraparounds along any axis of size 16 (meaning an `8x16` has a wraparound on the long axis).
+TPUs v5e and v6e (Trillium) cannot expand beyond a 16x16 torus but pods can still communicate with each other over standard data-center networking (DCN), which connects TPU hosts to each other.
 Again, smaller topologies can be requested without wraps on dims $<16$.

 {% include figure.liquid path="assets/img/more-subslices.png" class="img-fluid" %}

 **This nearest-neighbor connectivity is a key difference between TPUs and GPUs**.
 GPUs connect up to 256 H100s in an all-to-all configuration (called a node), rather than using local connections.
 On the one hand, that means GPUs can send arbitrary data within a node in a single low-latency hop.
 On the other hand, TPUs are dramatically cheaper and simpler to wire together, and can scale to much larger topologies because the number of links per device is constant.

-**ICI is very fast relative to DCN, but is still slower than HBM bandwidth.** For instance, a [TPU v5p](https://cloud.google.com/tpu/docs/v5p#system_architecture) has `2.5e12` bytes/s (2.5 TB/s) of HBM bandwidth and `9e10` bytes/s (90 GB/s) of ICI bandwidth per axis<d-footnote>The page above lists 100 GB/s of bandwidth, which is slightly different from what's listed here.
+**ICI is very fast relative to DCN, but is still slower than HBM bandwidth.** For instance, a [TPU v5p](https://cloud.google.com/tpu/docs/v5p#system_architecture) has:

+* `2.5e12` bytes/s (2.5 TB/s) of HBM bandwidth per chip.
+* `9e10` bytes/s (90<d-footnote>The page above lists 100 GB/s of bandwidth, which is slightly different from what's listed here.
 TPU ICI links have slightly different bandwidths depending on the operation being performed.
-You can generally use the numbers in this doc without worry.</d-footnote>, which is about 25x lower.
+You can generally use the numbers in this doc without worry.</d-footnote> GB/s) of ICI bandwidth per axis, with 3 axes per chip.
+* `2.5e10` bytes/s (25 GB/s) of DCN (egress) bandwidth per host.
+Since we typically have 8 TPUs per host, this is really closer to `3.1e9` bytes / s / chip.

 This means that when we split models across multiple chips, we need to be careful to avoid bottlenecking the MXU with slower cross-device communication.

 **Multi-slice training:** A set of ICI-connected TPUs is called a **slice**.
 Different slices can be connected between each other using DCN, for instance to link slices on different pods.
 Since DCN is a much slower connection than ICI, one should try to limit how much our computation has to wait for data from DCN.
+DCN is host-to-host, so to transfer buffers from TPU to TPU over DCN, we first need to transfer over PCIe to the host, then egress over the network, then ingress over the target host network, then over PCIe into HBM.

 ## Key Takeaways